nus-cs2113-AY2122S1/ip/docs/README.md

 ### Feature-Todo

-Creates a reminder in the tasklist.
+Creates a reminder in the task list.

 ### Feature-What's on

-Lists all tasks occuring on the date provided by the user.
+Lists all tasks occurring on the date provided by the user.

 ## Usage